shaneosullivan/ReactDependentScript/README.md

 [![npm package][npm-badge]][npm]

-ReactDependentScript is a simple React component used to lazily loading JavaScript and CSS resources when you need them.
+ReactDependentScript is a simple React component used to lazily load JavaScript and CSS resources when you need them.

 When integrating with third party software it is often necessary to load that project's JavaScript